 The economic benefits to weapons sales are obvious and might easily distract the novice national security analyst away from the defense benefits.
 Certainly, the high-tech nature of today’s weapons and the size of the market ($67.9 billion in 2019 US sales - Defense News) is indicative of their economic importance.
 A 2017 sale of F-15 fighter aircraft to Qatar, for example, was reported to have created 60,000 American jobs (STL Today).
 Additionally, many important technologies in use outside of the military had their genesis in defense research and development.
 Further, many arms producers, such as aircraft builder Boeing, also produce similarly high-tech goods for the civilian market.
 For example, Boeing is also America’s top competitor for civil aviation sales, and no doubt its export of military aircraft help its ability to offer the best product in overseas civil airliner competitions.

-In addition to these economic benefits, weapons sales have an even greater impact on the defense pillar of national security.
+In addition to these economic benefits, weapons sales have an even greater impact on the defense pillar of national security, and thus offer a prime means of boosting national power.
 High-end weapons producers, such as the United States and Russia, are able to extend their military superiority to their security partners by exporting these advanced systems.
 As long as patron-client security interests remain aligned, these sales can act as a force multiplier for the producing country.
 For example, Jordan and the United Arab Emirates both employed their US-produced F-16s in combat operations over Libya and operations to defeat the so-called Islamic State, hitting targets assigned by the US-led planning teams.
 In addition to the diplomatic benefits of having these two Arab countries actively participating in coalition operations, this arrangement allowed the United States to achieve the same military effects as it would gain by employing more of its own aircraft and munitions.

 Weapons sales to client states may also create a stronger dependence on the patron, ultimately increasing the patron’s influence over the client.
 The decision to buy a new fighter aircraft is a significant one, not least because of the cost of the aircraft themselves, but also the high financial cost of associated weaponry, training and infrastructure.
 Additionally, purchasing countries often must adapt their force structures to best absorb and operate these aircraft and their associated systems.
 These commitments bind the purchaser to the producer for decades of after-sales support, munitions replenishment, and upgrades to both training and the equipment itself.
 All US Government-managed weapons sales, known officially as Foreign Military Sales or, simply, “FMS,” are governed by contracts stipulating that the weapons will be used only in “legitimate” self-defense or in furtherance of UN-sanctioned military activity.
 Consequently, the United States has used the threat and actual withholding of follow-on support to apply political pressure on its weapons buyers.
 The success rate of such pressure tactics has been disputed (Rounds), but it remains an attractive reason to win a sale over other producers.